Osyna/Medium-GraphQL-Post-API/README.md

 # Medium-GraphQL-Post-API
 > A web scraper for retrieving Medium posts using GraphQL API

 A Python script for retrieving Medium posts using GraphQL API.
 This script can be used to scrape Medium posts based on search queries or by the author's username.
+I am not affiliated with Medium and it's not an official API or python Script.
+I am just a fellow suscriber who wanted to centralize various sources Reddit, Twitter and Medium in a single Dashboard / News Feed.

 ![](header.png)